The scalability and flexibility of content management are two of the most important factors to consider, and that’s why there is a headless CMS trend.

 Content Infrastructure Of A Headless CMS

-Content infrastructure is a form of headless CMS that doesn’t follow the traditional approach of creating and organising content hubs around specific pages.
-Instead, it follows a content model framework for organising online content types and defining how they relate.
+Content infrastructure is a headless CMS that doesn’t follow the traditional approach of creating and organising content hubs around specific pages.
+Instead, it follows a content model framework for managing online content types and defining how they relate.